omadeli/CAR-PRICE-ESTIMATOR-USING-MACHINE-LEARNING-ALGORITHMS/README.md

 # MACHINE LEARNING MODEL TO PREDICT CAR PRICES

 # PROBLEM STATEMENT
 The dataset which contains over 400k rows of car adverts is provided by Autotrader a well known British automotive online marketplace and classified advertising business.
-Autotrader wants to increase the have a feature on their website that can value a customers car with certain inputs.
-The dataset contains the following features publish_reference, year_ofOregistration,
+Autotrader wants to develop a robust feature on their website that will help a customer value their car (predict the price).
+The dataset contains the following features publish_reference, year_of_registration, mileage, standard_make, standard_model,body_type,fuel_type, vehicle_condition, and crossover_car_and_van.
+The main task at hand is to clean, explore and analyse the data to identify the best predictors of the price of cars and also build a machine learning model that can accurately predict the prices

-# KEY INSIGHTS
+# KEY INSIGHTS FROM ANALYSIS
 * Car model is a significant predictor of car price.
 * Colour of car does not offer any help in predicting car prices.
 * Mileage impacts price of cars, low mileage results in a higher price while high mileage results in a lower price.
 * Old cars with high prices where identified as vintage/luxurious cars.
 * The make of the car is also a significant predictor of car price.

-**A technical report can be found among the files above**
+# BUSINESS RECOMMENDATIONS

 # EXPLORATORY DATA ANALYSIS
 ## What affects car prices ?